 Through multiple annual gatherings, Gen7 youth gain skills and build lasting friendships across tribes and cultural identities.
 They are supported in exploring their unique gifts and ways in which to bring them forth.

-The Tipi Raisers is a Community Grounded in the Following Traditional Indigenous Values:
+The Tipi Raisers is a Community Grounded in the Following Traditional Indigenous Values from the First Nations and Around the World: